 - Tretinoin 0.025%.
 This is also prescribed by the Dermatologist.
 This is a retinoid cream, and requires building up, so you can’t just pile it on right out of the gate.
 Slow and steady with this one, but eventually you can do 3 times a week then every other night.
 This forces your skin to regenerate quicker and the acne marks fade faster.

-- NOT picking the acne! it is hard not to pick, but the more you pick the worse it gets!
+- NOT picking the acne!
+It is hard not to pick, but the more you pick the worse it gets. if you have a white head or a cyst- use this machine from Amazon, and it will go away over night.
 Keep your hands off your face as much as possible, bacteria is your biggest enemy right now.
 Wash your hands like crazy, getting in your nails and between your fingers, before washing your face.

 - SUNSCREEN EVERYDAY– The last thing your skin needs is sun during this time.
 The sun and free radicals will damage it more, and you want those acne marks to heal, not stay purple and dark.
 The sun will absolutely make them darker.
 Here is my go to physical sunscreen that will not clog pores and will cover up the marks (used code 10oncolette for discount!).